 - Move to a new house

-Another unique benefit is the diminishing deductible.
+Another unique benefit this company provides is a diminishing deductible.
 With most providers, lower deductibles increase your monthly premium.
 But Erie drops your deductible $100 each year you’re claim-free.
 In all, Erie will drop your deductible up to $500.

 One downside is that Erie only operates in several states.
 You must live in the Mid-Atlantic or Midwest regions to join.